JoaoCarabetta/algo-week/README.md

 - Xgboost
 - Deep Convolutional neural networks

-There are some types of machine learning algorithms [1, 3], it may be a good ideia to divide the algorithms by those types:
+There are some types of machine learning algorithms [1, 3], it may be a good ideia to divide the algorithms by these types:
 - Supervised Learning
 - Unsupervised Learning
 - Reinforced Learning